Goliath frog: Description

 A lateral fold extends from the eye to the posterior portion of the tympanum.
-Toes are fully webbed, with large interdigital membranes extending down to the toe tips.
+Their toes are fully webbed, with large interdigital membranes extending down to the toe tips.
 The second toe is the longest.
 The skin on the dorsum and on top of the limbs is granular.
 Dorsal coloration is green sienna, while the abdomen and ventral part of the limbs are yellow/orange.
 They have acute hearing, but no vocal sac, and also lack nuptial pads.

 Habitat and distribution

-The Goliath frog is mainly found near waterfalls in Equatorial Guinea and Cameroon.
+The goliath frog is mainly found near waterfalls in Equatorial Guinea and Cameroon.
 Their habitat is divided into two main seasons: the dry season which occurs from November to April and the rainy season which occurs from May to October.

-The Goliath frog is one of the largest frogs and since it has such a large size, it has an extremely selective distribution.
+Due to its large size, the goliath frog has an extremely selective distribution.
 This species is primarily located in a dense equatorial forest fringe which is somewhat parallel to the coast and surrounded by rivers.
-The Goliath frog was located in Sanaga Basin mainly appearing near the Nachtigal cascades and in the Sakbayeme rapids, in Kienke Basin, Ntem Basin mainly being located near the rapids of the Mensolo and Nsana, in Mbía Basin where it was found to be very abundant in the rapids and cascades.
+The goliath frog has been located in Sanaga Basin (mainly appearing near the Nachtigal cascades and in the Sakbayeme rapids), Kienke Basin, Ntem Basin (mainly being located near the rapids of the Mensolo and Nsana), and Mbía Basin (where it was found to be very abundant in the rapids and cascades).
 These distribution patterns emphasize its limited environment which tends to have a clear preference for water territories.

 Conservation

 The primary threat to the goliath frog is hunting, as it is considered a food source in its native range.
-The IUCN has highlighted the need for conservation measures, in cooperation with local communities, to make sure the hunting is at sustainable levels.
-To a lesser extent they are also threatened by habitat loss and degradation.
-They were extensively exported to zoos and the pet trade, but have proven shy and nervous in captivity.
+The IUCN has highlighted the need for conservation measures, in cooperation with local communities, to ensure hunting occurs at sustainable levels.
+To a lesser extent, they are also threatened by habitat loss and degradation.
+They have been extensively exported to zoos and the pet trade, but have proven shy and nervous in captivity.
 Although captives may live longer than their wild counterparts, the species has not been bred in captivity.
-Due to their classification as an endangered species, the Equatorial Guinean government has declared that no more than 300 goliaths may be exported per year for the pet trade, but few now seem to be exported from this country.
+Due to their classification as an endangered species, the Equatorial Guinean government has declared that no more than 300 goliath frogs may be exported per year for the pet trade, but few now seem to be exported from this country.